cohesity/cohesity_sdk/cohesity_sdk/cohesity_client_v2/docs/ObjectsApi.md

 ids = [
         1,
-    ] # [int] | Filter by a list of Object ids. (optional) policy_ids = [
+    ] # [int] | Filter by a list of Object ids. (optional) object_action_keys = [
+        "kVMware",
+    ] # [str] | Filter by ObjectActionKey, uniquely represent protection of an object.
+An object can be protected in multiple ways but atmost once for a given combination of ObjectActionKey, when specified Only objects of given action_key are returned for corresponding object id and this vec's size needs to be same as 'ids'. (optional) policy_ids = [
         "policyIds_example",
     ] # [str] | Filter by Policy ids that are associated with Protected Objects. (optional)